iboucher125/Face-Recognition-using-Logical-reasoning/README.md

 python3 fact_generator.py retina_face.csv RetinaFace facts_rules.txt
 ```
 Facts & Rules:
 * facts_rules.txt - File produced by fact_generator.py.
-Rules used for the inference engine are encluded at the bottom of the file.
+Rules used for the inference engine are included at the bottom of the file.

 Knowldge Base & Inference Engine:
 * kb_classes.py